 Editorial judgement.
 Now and then, when we hear of serious issues with a particular supplier, or if one of them is in hot water with the regulator, we may decide to remove their customer service score and put up a warning just to let you know why.

-Once we've worked this all out, we take the YouGov score and the Citizens Advice score, add them together and divide by two for a score out of five.
+Once we've worked this all out, we take the YouGov score and the Citizens Advice score, add them together for a score out 10, then divide by two for a score out of five.

 How do you then rank each supplier?

-At the end of all this, we group suppliers into three categories: 'Great' (includes providers with four stars and above), 'Ok or better' (three stars and above), and 'All'.
+In normal times, when switching is an option (it's not right now due to the energy crisis), we group suppliers into three categories: 'Top', 'Great', and 'All'.
 When you do a full comparison, you can choose between these depending on the level of service you're after.